dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T596: Combining incentives with regulations protects the environment.
+### T596: A balanced approach of incentives and regulations protects the environment.

 |Support|
 |---|